2449288/MCA-2022/README.md

 # Week 4

-*TASK: 1.
-Generate a jSymbolic analysis of your piece.
-Be sure to export your piece as a MIDI file before trying to run jSymbolic, and select a group of features that you think is most interesting and relevant to your particular piece.
+*TASK: **1.** Generate a jSymbolic analysis of your piece.
+Be sure to export your piece as a MIDI file before trying to run jSymbolic, and select a group of features that you think is most interesting and relevant to your particular piece.*

-2. Use the Python notebook on the Moodle to generate a piano roll and pitch histogram of your piece using music21.*
+***2.** Use the Python notebook on the Moodle to generate a piano roll and pitch histogram of your piece using music21.*

 ### Part 1

 [`jSymbolic Analysis Results`](https://github.com/2449288/MCA-2022/blob/master/jsymbolic%20analaysis%20results.xlsb.xlsx)

 ### Part 2

 **Piano Roll of Violin 1, bars 1-17.**